Hydor Inline Heater Review (Best External Aquarium Heater 2021)

-Obviously, you don’t want to call a plumber for installing a simple piece of equipment like an aquarium heater.
-Yes, you don’t need to since installation is straightforward.
-Get the hose ready and follow the simple instructions below.
+Obviously, you don’t want to call a plumber to install simple equipment like a heater.
+Yes, you don’t need to, since installation is straightforward, not so cumbersome; get the hose ready and follow the step-by-step guideline.

 The heater is unidirectional, only allowing flow in one way.
 A flow indicator on the body indicates the direction of the water flow.
 Confirm the heater is pointing in the same direction as the water flows into the tube.

-There is a problem with the horizontal position, although the heater will heat if the water is flowing through it.
+Tips: There is a problem with the horizontal position, although the heater will heat if the water is flowing through it.
 However, the thermostat temperature controller may malfunction since it can collect tiny air bubbles.
-Because of that, unless the controller is right-side-up vertically, it’s likely to work inaccurately.

-Although this heater is built to heat the water, you’ll be surprised to know it’s not water-resistant!
-In contact with water, it may become non-functional, so always make sure you keep the heater far away from water and never immersed therein.
+Reminder: Although this heater is built to heat the water, you’ll wonder to know, it’s not water-resistant!
+In exposure to water, it may become non-functional.
+So always keep the heater far away from water and never immersed there.